js1972/cap-real-world/README.md

 # cap-real-world
-My findings from using CAP and Fiori Elements in real-work projects.
+My findings from using CAP and Fiori Elements in real-world projects.
 Issues, workarounds and tips.

 ## Abbreviations used
 | Abbreviation | Description |